CoreyHuangH/Image-Object-Classification/README.md

 ## Requirement:
 **Dataset**
 - COCO [https://cocodataset.org/#explore], the images are labeled.
-Prepare a dataset by picking 5 kinds of images, and each kind contains a few hundred images.
+Prepare a dataset by picking 5 kinds of images (bird, cat, dog, horse and sheep were chosen in this project), and each kind contains a few hundred images.
 Split the dataset into 3 batches: training set, validation set, and test set.

 **Tool**